laursisask/repo-12/src/pages/index.md

 <TextBlock slots="heading,text,image,buttons" theme="lightest" headerElementType="h2" variantsTypePrimary='secondary' variantStyleFill = "outline" homeZigZag className="explore unleash-power add-ons-intro" position="left" />

-### Unleash the power of Adobe Express with add-ons.
+### Extend the power of Adobe Express with add-ons.

 Add-ons are applications that helps users add content to their pages, share their designs, and unlock their creative potential in new ways.